Here are the answers to some of the most common questions about payroll software and services.

 What's involved in implementing payroll software?

 With that information, you can set your pay schedule and start processing payroll.
 Although it's easy to enter the details yourself, some payroll services handle it for you.
-Some charge an additional fee, while others include this service in their base fees.
+Some charge an additional fee for this, while others include this service in their base fees.

 Do payroll service providers offer mobile applications?